Publications

 Woolley, Kaitlin and Ayelet Fishbach (2018), “Underestimating the Importance of Expressing Intrinsic Motivation in Job Interviews,” Organizational Behavior and Human Decision Processes, 148, 1-11.

-- See related media→ Harvard Business Review and HigherEdJobs
+- See related media→ Harvard Business Review, HigherEdJobs

-- See related media→ The Wall Street Journal and NPR
+- See related media→ NPR, The Wall Street Journal

 Woolley, Kaitlin and Ayelet Fishbach (2017), “Immediate Rewards Predict Adherence to Long-Term Goals,” Personality and Social Psychology Bulletin, 43 (2), 151-62.

-- See related media→ Business Insider, The New York Times, TIME, and Psychology Today
+- See related media→ Business Insider, The New York Times, TIME, Psychology Today

 Woolley, Kaitlin and Ayelet Fishbach (2016), “For the Fun of It: Harnessing Immediate Rewards to Increase Persistence in Long-Term Goals,” Journal of Consumer Research, 42 (6), 952-66.

-- See related media→ TIME, Fast Company, and The Wall Street Journal
+- See related media→ Fast Company, TIME, The New York Times, The Wall Street Journal

 Woolley, Kaitlin and Ayelet Fishbach (2015), “The Experience Matters More Than You Think: People Value Intrinsic Incentives More Inside Than Outside an Activity,” Journal of Personality and Social Psychology, 109 (6), 968-82.

-- See related media→ The New York Times and HuffPost
+- See related media→ The New York Times, HuffPost